theerawitj/TestSharing/index.md

 ## Welcome to GitHub Pages

-Try pages created for testing GitHub Pages feature.
+This pages created for testing GitHub Pages feature.
 I believe it can make our workflow easier.

 ### Markdown